Shipu/bkash-example/README.md

 # Installation

-Go to terminal and run this command
+Clone this repo.
+Go to this repo directory in terminal and run this command

 ```shell
 composer install